-There might be a specific reason for the use of Makeup Is Evil trope considering how the only female characters to use excessive makeup so far are the Bullies and the Basu Sisters (who while probably not evil are rumored to be supernatural).
-Well, that's because a lot of real-life Japanese high schools they're pretty damn strict and ban the use of makeup, nail polish, and the like; so it's probably used by these characters to show they don't really follow the rules especially Musume and her posse.
+There might be a specific reason for the use of the Makeup Is Evil trope, considering how the only female characters to use excessive makeup so far are the Bullies and the Basu Sisters (who, while probably not evil, are rumored to be supernatural).
+Well, that's because a lot of real-life Japanese high schools are pretty damn strict and ban the use of makeup, nail polish, and the like; so it's probably used by these characters to show they don't really follow the rules, especially Musume and her posse.

-Info-chan's "currency" of Panty Shots is rather bizarre for an apparently Asexual character, especially considering her role.
+Info-chan's "currency" of panty shots is rather bizarre for an apparently Asexual character, especially considering her role.
 But it makes sense because she deals in secrets, and underwear is something you want to keep secret.
-In addition, panty shots are relatively easy pickings when every girl wears a Dangerously Short Skirt; Info-chan accepts them as a more consistent source of "income" until she can trust Yan-chan with surveillance bugs, which are riskier but much better sources of the secret information she craves.
+In addition, panty shots are relatively easy pickings when every girl wears a mini-skirt; Info-chan accepts them as a more consistent source of "income" until she can trust Yan-chan with surveillance bugs, which are riskier but much better sources of the secret information she craves.

 The teachers all apparently have basic combat training, forcing you to get your own if you want to escape being caught by them.
 Turns out Yan-chan's mother went to the same school, and perpetrated her own crimes there.
 After that, of course self-defense would be required for the teachers!